-“Financial Contribution” means financial contribution provided by HeidelbergCement to partially offset costs associated with the research phase of the contest.
+“Financial Contribution” means financial contribution provided by HeidelbergCement to partially offset costs associated with the research phase of the Contest.
 The National Award Coordinator in each National Contest will be responsible for providing the amount to the Contestant.
 The amount will be at the discretion of HeidelbergCement.

-“Global Competition” means the competition as described in section 8.
+“International Competition” means the competition as described in section 8.

-“HeidelbergCement” means both HeidelbergCement AG (Berliner Straße 6, 69120 Heidelberg, Germany) and CBR Cementbedrijven N.V.
+“HeidelbergCement” means both HeidelbergCement AG (Berliner Straße 6, 69120 Heidelberg, Germany) and Cimenteries CBR Cementbedrijven N.V.
 185 Chaussee de la Hulpe, Brussels 1180, Belgium.

 “Jury” means either the international jury or one of the national juries, as described in section 7 of these Terms and Conditions.